okiemute04/toastExercise/README.md

 * Focus on getting the core requirements down first.
 Then work on polish if you have time
 * If you use MUI, they have a `<Snackbar>` component that can be helpful.

-## Submitting

-Please submit your code, with commit messages, to a public git repository and reply to the recruiting emails with the link to your repository.

 ------------------------